Adaptive Height Optimisation for Cellular-Connected UAVs using Reinforcement Learning: Evaluation

-To demonstrate how the RL solution can increase performance through the different BS densities we study in detail three different BS densities $(1,5,10)/km^2$, denoted as low, medium and high.
-Figure \ref{fig:ratebs} show the three scenarios where we evaluate the achievable throughput (bits/Hz) of each solution per number of episodes.
+To demonstrate how the \ac{rl} solution can have its performance affected by different \ac{bs} densities, we study in detail three different \ac{bs} densities $(1,2.5,5)/km^2$, denoted as low, medium and high, as illustrated in Figure \ref{fig:rate-box}.

-As an overall analysis of the RL approaches in Figure \ref{fig:ratebs}, they need a number of episodes to learn the best behaviour for the specific BS density due to the nature of RL, in that it takes a number of episodes for the algorithm to learn.
-In \ref{fig:ratebs1} for low BS density, the RL solution overpasses the genie approach in around 75 episodes, and for high BS density, in Figure \ref{fig:ratebs10}, it also overpasses around the same epochs.
-This analysis is not clear once we analyse Figure \ref{fig:ratebs5}, where not all the solutions overpass the Genie Assisted approach and the learning curve is not so sharp.
-When compared to the Constant and random approaches the model starts with better performance for medium and high BS densities, and for low it overpass quickly, after less than 50 episodes to provide a consistent improvement of the achievable throughput.